-The concept of 'Every' also suggested the thought of an open access system of the library.
-Open access means the opportunity to see and examine the book collection of the library with much freedom and rights.
-The reader can wander among the books with great pleasure.
-Freedom makes pleasure and contributes to the service of man.
-The majority of readers do not know their requirements and their interests take a definite shape only after seeing and finding their place of search, enquiry and information of their own.
-He can build up himself and make himself in his way and ultimately this will lead the path of human resources for all round development of human society.
-Once S. C. Dube remarked in his 'Indian Society' that "you will find the past, the present and the future living together.
+The concept of 'Every' also suggested the thought of open access system of the library.
+Open access means the opportunity to see and examine the book collection of the library with much freedom and right.
+The reader can wonder among the books with great pleasure.
+Freedom makes pleasure and contributes in the service of man.
+The majority of readers do not know their requirements and that their interests take a definite shape only after seeing and find his place of search, enquiry and information of his own.
+He can build up himself and makes himself in his own way and ultimately this will lead the path of human resource for all round development of human society.
+Once S. C. Dube remarked in his 'Indian society' that "you will finds the past, the present and the future living together.
 In the process of its evolution.
 Indian society has admired a composite culture, characterized by stable patterns pluralism".